The Past Is Not Past

 How the Past Appears in the Present

-Unresolved dynamics from the past may appear in many different ways.
+Unresolved family experiences may influence emotional life in many different ways.

 People may experience: